Olympus Dining - Redfern

 I never met a pickled vegetable I didn’t like, and this was definitely the case with the Toursi (pickled garden vegetables).
 While nibbling on the vegetables, we ordered the Taramosalata (white cod roe dip) with a side of village bread.

 Slightly more substantial were the Kolokithia Gemista (rice stuffed zucchini) which came with a deeply satisfying tomato sauce, delicately balanced with thick yoghurt.
-This dish reminds me of a Middle Eastern dish called Kousa my mum made, which was zucchini, rice and mince cooked in a similar tomato sauce.
+This started reminds me of a Middle Eastern dish called Kousa my mum makes with zucchini stuffed with rice and mince, cooked in a rich tomato sauce.

 To round off the entrees we had to get the famous Kefalotyri Saganaki (kefalotyri cheese), a salty halloumi-esque cheese.
 The triangular slice is served in a skillet, with a sizzling blanket of honey, lemon and herbs.